ClimateImpactLab/dodola/README.rst

 dodola
 ======

-Prototype GCM bias-correction and downscaling
+Prototype application for GCM bias-correction and downscaling

 This is an unstable prototype.
 This is under heavy development.